liu-yuxin98/Kafka_python/README.md

 in you kafka source dir

-# download and install zookeeper
+# Download and install zookeeper

 1. Go to the Apache ZooKeeper website (https://zookeeper.apache.org/releases.html) and download the binary distribution of ZooKeeper.
 2. Extract the downloaded file to a directory of your choice.
 For example, you can extract it to C:\zookeeper.